cwangjiang/Takens_protein/README.md

 This will generate a 100,000 by 50 matrix, each row is a reconstructed point, there are 100,000 points, the full length of `h2t.mat` is 1,000,000, and we sub-sample 100,000 from it, with a skip size of 10.

 ## 5_RCT_dMaps
-Similar to 1\_dMaps, we use pivot diffusion maps to the delayed points EBD.mat, distance between two point is not RMSD between molecular configuration, but regular Eucledian distance.
+Similar to 1\_dMaps, we use pivot diffusion maps to the delayed points `EBD.mat`, distance between two point is not RMSD between molecular configuration, but regular Eucledian distance.
 The brief process and parameters are provided below, details can be referred to 1_dMaps.

 - Use `main.cpp` to compute pairwise distances, setting numcut = 10000, and rcut = 8.5, traj.load("EBD.mat",raw_ascii), it will output 515 pivots.
-Similar to 1_dMaps, since 100,000 points are too much and runs slow, we can test different rcut on a smaller sampling of 10,000 points EBDsub.mat firt, then apply the rcut to the big trajectory EBD.mat.
+Similar to 1_dMaps, since 100,000 points are too much and runs slow, we can test different rcut on a smaller sampling of 10,000 points `EBDsub.mat` firt, then apply the rcut to the big trajectory `EBD.mat`.

 - Then using `loadingfile.m` to load the pairwise distance into matlab.